 Figure 2: Breakdown of a Mac-Arthur pile

 Uncased cast-in-place piles are more economical and practical than cased piles.
-However, caution and inspection is needed during installation, because of the direct contact with soil.
-It is recommended to use only on highly cohesive soils, since with un-cohesive soils, there is risk of the integrity of the bore hole, which could lead to soil or water breaking into it.
-After pouring, water could seep into the cracks of the concrete and degrade the reinforcement.
+However, caution and inspection are required during installation because of the direct contact with soil.
+It is recommended to use only on highly cohesive soils.
+With non-cohesive soils, there is a risk that the soil or water breaks into the pile.
+Water could seep through the concrete cracks and degrade the reinforcement.
 The following are the different types of uncased cast-in-place piles:

 - Simplex pile